MultiSafepay/docs/content/getting-started/create-your-integration/build-your-own.md

     - The second string is the hash-based signature.
 3. Concatenate the:
     - Timestamp
-    - colon (`:`)
+    - Colon (`:`)
     - Payload of the request
-4. SHA512 hash the concatenated string that resulted from step 3 using your API key as HMAC key.
+4. SHA512 hash the concatenated string that resulted from step 3, using your API key as HMAC key.

-5. For valid requests, the hashed value from step 4 matches the hash-based signature from step 2.
+If the request is valid, the hashed value from step 4 matches the hash-based signature from step 2.

 Additionally, check whether the timestamp is recent and the originating IP address is MultiSafepay's.
+For a list of MultiSafepay's IP addresses, contact <integration@multisafepay.com>

 {{< details title="Sample notification validation in Python" >}}